zachmay/inventorium/report.md

 Before we move to the Haskell source code, we need to look at one more configuration file:
 `site/inventorium.cabal`, a configuration file for Haskell's Cabal package manager.
-It describes the package's legal details, dependencies, and compiler options.
-Once we have a "Cabal file", we can use `cabal` to install all of the libraries our package depends on and compile our own code using the appropriate options.
+It describes the package's license, dependencies, and compiler options.
+If a Haskell software package includes a "Cabal file", we can use `cabal` to install all of its dependent libraries and compile it using the appropriate compiler options.

-One particular set of options, `default-extensions` describes all of the language extensions our package will use beyond the Haskell 2010 standard [XXXX].
-These extension are required to make use of the Servant library, but they are not part of the language standard.
-Because these extensions are only supported by the GHC compiler, the project is not portable across compilers.
+One particular set of options, `default-extensions` describes all of the language extensions our package will use.
+While there is a langauge standard for Haskell [XXXX], its use as a testbed for programming language theory means that new features are added to the GHC compiler frequently.
+To prevent every new release breaking existing code, GHC uses a system of language extensions that can be enabled or disabled at will, even on a file-by-file basis.
+In this way, users who want access to new language features can use them without forcing them on all users.

+However, there is one caveat with GHC's language extensions: they are only supported by the GHC, which means that a project that uses GHC language extensions will not be portable to other compilers.
-However, GHC is the de facto standard and is the only Haskell compiler that is widely used and maintained.
+However, this is only a minor concern.
+GHC is the de facto standard, can target a wide array of platforms, and is the only optimizing Haskell compiler available.
+Moreover, the general trend in the Haskell community is to embrace langauge extensions: both Servant and Persistent make use of them extensively.

 **Types**